Sinn Féin wants Barry Cowen to address Dáil again; Calls for Covid-19 supports to be extended

 Ms O'Reilly said: "We will continue on for a couple of weeks, that's not what people are telling us they need.

-"We say they should continue where it is necessary up until Christmas and we are hopeful that the government have been listening to those calls,
+"We say they should continue where it is necessary up until Christmas and we are hopeful that the government have been listening to those calls not just from Sinn Féin but from others to continue that,

 The TD's comments come as the Department for Social Protection reported the number of people claiming the Government’s Covid-19 payment has fallen by over 67,000 – the largest weekly drop since the introduction of the scheme.